Scheduler Internals

 Before a task begins executions, the processor will collect the task's arguments from other workers as needed, and convert them as needed to execute correctly according to the processor's semantics.
 This operation is called a "move".

-Once a task's arguments have been moved, the task's function will be called with the arguments, and assuming the task doesn't throw an error, the result will be wrapped in a Chunk object.
-This Chunk will then be sent back to the core scheduler along with information about which task generated it.
+will then be sent back to the core scheduler along with information about which task generated it.
 If the task does throw an error, then the error is instead propagated to the core scheduler, along with a flag indicating that the task failed.

 Worker: Workload Balancing

 In general, Dagger's core scheduler tries to balance workloads as much as possible across all the available processors, but it can fail to do so effectively when either its cached knowledge of each worker's status is outdated, or when its estimates about the task's behavior are inaccurate.
 To minimize the possibility of workload imbalance, the worker schedulers' processors will attempt to steal tasks from each other when they are under-occupied.
-Tasks will only be stolen if the task's scope is compatibl with the processor attempting the steal, so tasks with wider scopes have better balancing potential.
+Tasks will only be stolen if the task's scope is compatible with the processor attempting the steal, so tasks with wider scopes have better balancing potential.

 Core: Finishing